shawna-tuli-stanford-uci-kellogg/accenture-california-type-2-diabetes-predictive-analytics/README.md

 to each model.
 The accuracy of each model was evaluated using its F1 and AUC scores.
 The results indicate the XGBoost model had the highest scores.
 This model performed with a F1 score of 0.897 and an AUC score of 0.874.
-Given the results, the model demonstrated a strong capability of accurately predicting the risk of type 2 diabetes in California adults and the fitted variables may be significantly tied to affecting the risk.
+Given the results, the model demonstrated a strong capability of accurately predicting the risk of Type 2 diabetes in California adults and the fitted variables may be significantly tied to affecting the risk.
 Therefore, it can be valuable for an individual to monitor these factors.
-In conclusion, the most significant factors for predicting the risk of type 2 diabetes is BMI, high blood pressure, and if they have prediabetes.
+In conclusion, the most significant factors for predicting the risk of Type 2 diabetes is BMI, high blood pressure, and if they have prediabetes.
 _______________________________________________________________________________________________________________________________________________________________

 "Shawna brings great energy, thought and dedication to her work.
 She has a wide range of skills enabling her to contribute in different ways and be a high performer in various roles.
 Her strong work ethic makes her highly valuable." - Manish Dasaur (Accenture Chief Data & Analytics Officer, Communications & Media North America)